vstakhov/doxydown/README.md

 flavoured markdown.
 Doxydown produces output with anchors, links and table of content.
 It also can highlight syntax for examples in the documentation.

+### Why markdown

+Markdown is used by many contemporary engines and can be rendered to HTML using advanced templates, styles and scripts.
+Markdown provides excellent formatting capabilities while it doesn't require authors to be web designers to create documentation.
+Markdown is rendered by [`github`](https://github.com) and doxydown can generate documentation easily viewed directly inside github.
+Moreover, doxydown supports pandoc style of markdown and that means that markdown output can be converted to all formats supported by pandoc (html, pdf, latex, man pages and many others).

+### Why not <other documentation generator>

+Doxydown is extremely simple as it can output markdown only but it is very convenient tool to generate nice markdown with all features required from the documentation system.
+Doxydown uses input format that is very close to `doxygen` that allows to re-use the existing documentation comments.
+Currenly, doxydown does not support many features but they could be easily added on demand.

 ## Input format

 Doxydown extracts documentation from the comments blocks.
 The start of block is indicated by